abd2re/ib-notes-save/_EE.md

 > [!
 Theme]
 >Investigating The Effect of Different Heuristic Functions of Backtracking Algorithms on Performance

-To what extent does Different Heuristic Functions paired with Alpha-Beta Pruning affect the performance and speed of a Minimax Algorithm in computer chess?
+To what extent do different heuristic functions paired with Alpha-Beta pruning affect the performance and speed of a Minimax algorithm at different levels of depth in computer chess?

 ---
 # Theme